Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 | Grade 12 | **78%** |
 | Grade 9 | 70% |

-> **What you'd expect:** Grade 12 students, being oldest and most mature, would have the best attendance.
+> **Expectation:** A large audience of people believe that people in higher grade are academically smarter than the lower grade and as such, expect a higher attendance but this data says otherwise.
 > **The data says:** Grade 12 has the **lowest attendance** among non-freshman grades (79%).

-**Why?** Senioritis?
+**Reasons?** School project?
+Work?
 Job interviews?
 College applications pulling focus?
-The data doesn't answer *why* — but it raises a critical question for school leadership: *What's happening to our seniors?*
+All of these does'nt give *reasons* — but assumptions which raises critical question for school leadership: *What's happening to our seniors?*

 ---